maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 The measurement accuracy and observable spurs on graphs can vary depending on a few settings.
 If you change them, be sure to calibrate your NanoVNA again, afterwards.

-- Select the right mode/frequency synthesizer chip
+- Select the right mode/frequency synthesizer chip to reduce spurs
   - If you updated the firmware, several config settings might have been changed, which is noticeable in excessive spurs/unsteadiness of the graphs.
 See in the menu at `CONFIG>EXPERT SETTINGS>MORE>MODE` and select the right model.
 Newer NanoVNAs tend to use MS5351, but after a firmware update, `mode` is reset to the default, but incorrect value Si5351.
 - Adjust IF bandwidth when you see unsteady graphs
   - Firmware updates can change the IF bandwidth from 1000Hz to 4000Hz, which can cause less accuracy/unsteady graphs.
 See in the menu at `DISPLAY>IF BANDWIDTH` to change the value back to 1000Hz.